pvm14/sparks/fuse-webinars/camel-persistence-part1/README.txt

-jdbc = maven project for camel-jdbc demo sql = idem but for camel-sql component jpa = mavemn project containing camel routes for JPA persistence sql-spring-persistence = maven projetc with additional examples (not coivered during the webinars) but could be used to test transaction with SQL component
+jdbc = maven project for camel-jdbc demo sql = idem but for camel-sql component jpa = mavemn project containing camel routes for JPA persistence sql-spring-persistence = maven projetc with additional examples (not covered during the webinars) but could be used to test transaction with SQL component

 DATABASE